 This has been a surprisingly difficult post to craft.
 I started and stopped writing numerous times, trying out variations of an opening paragraph, but none of them worked for me.
 I found myself tap-dancing around the subject I wanted to share with you instead of expressing it head-on.
 So, here it is: I believe that the commonality of some words, like depression and anxiety, gets in the way of any true dialogue about mental illness.
-Such words have a history behind them that taints, in my view, the true nature of the mental health issue in question.
-I’ve come to call this perception, the “Tyranny of Common Meaning”.
+Such words have a history behind them that taints the true nature of the mental health issue in question.
+I’ve come to call this history, this perception, the “Tyranny of Common Meaning”.

 One such word, the one that has the most importance to me given my disorder, is “depression”.
 It’s a word that’s used to describe low mood, sadness, hopelessness and gloom.
 It’s a word that, when capitalized, refers to the specific economic downturn of the 1930’s.
 As I reveal in the dictionary extract above, it can also refer to the action of pressing down, to the presence of low barometric pressure, to a reduction in force, to a less pronounced economic downturn or to a hollow in a lawn.